seq-to-mind/expanded_stance_triangle/README.md

 ## Introduction
-* One implementation of the paper __Guiding Computational Stance Detection with Expanded Stance Triangle Framework__ in ACL2023 <br>
+* One implementation of the paper __Guiding Computational Stance Detection with Expanded Stance Triangle Framework__ in ACL 2023. <br>
 * This repo and the enriched annotation are only for research use.
 Please cite the papers if they are helpful. <br>

 ## Data Format